ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 The **ls** command will show that we have made a mistake: there are *two* directories---one called "Terminal" and the other called "Testing"---rather than one "Terminal Testing".
 This highlights two important things for the class to remember:

-1. The computer does what you tell it, not what you wanted.
+1. The computer does what you tell it, not necessarily what you wanted.
 2. Spaces matter.

 We can fix the first by being patient and careful.
 We can fix the second by: